Skip to main content

 3 Chief of Staff Ron Klain Resigned 2/8/2023 Biden-Harris 2020 campaign O’Melveny Law Firm Jeff Zients

-3 National Cyber Director Chris Inglis Resigned 2/15/2023 U.S. Naval Academy, Professor Unknown Kemba Eneas Walden
+3 National Cyber Director Chris Inglis Resigned 2/15/2023 U.S. Naval Academy, Professor Member, Science and Technology Board, Office of the Secretary of the Navy (SECNAV), U.S. Department of Defense Harry Coker, Jr.

-3 Director of the National Economic Council Brian Deese Resigned 2/21/2023 BlackRock Unknown Lael Brainard
+3 Director of the National Economic Council Brian Deese Resigned 2/21/2023 BlackRock MIT Lael Brainard

-3 Communications Director Kate Bedingfield Resigned 3/1/2023 Biden-Harris 2020 campaign Unknown Ben LaBolt
+3 Communications Director Kate Bedingfield Resigned 3/1/2023 Biden-Harris 2020 campaign CNN political commentator Ben LaBolt

-3 Director, Office of Intergovernmental Affairs and Senior Advisor Julie Rodriguez Resigned 5/15/2023 Biden-Harris 2020 campaign Campaign Manager, Biden Reelection Campaign Unknown
+3 Director, Office of Intergovernmental Affairs and Senior Advisor Julia Rodriguez Resigned 5/15/2023 Biden-Harris 2020 Campaign Campaign Manager, Biden Reelection Campaign Tom Perez

 3 Domestic Policy Advisor Susan Rice Resigned 5/26/2023 Unknown Unknown Neera Tanden

-3 Senior Advisor to the Director of Domestic Policy Council Stefanie Feldman Promoted 5/26/2023 Biden-Harris 2020 campaign Assistant to the President and Staff Secretary Unknown
+3 Senior Adviser to the Director of the Domestic Policy Council Stefanie Feldman Promoted 5/26/2023 Biden-Harris 2020 campaign Assistant to the President and Staff Secretary Unknown

-* Author’s note: In some cases, the exact date of an individual’s departure was unable to be determined.
-In those circumstances, the date of the individual’s departure announcement was used and is indicated by an asterisk (*).
+Author's note: In some cases, the exact date of an individual’s departure was unable to be determined, and we are often left with a month of departure.
+In those circumstances, we utilize a presidential announcement, a different public announcement or simply include the month.
+We indicate this by use of an asterisk (*).

 Sources: Multiple news websites, LinkedIn, WhiteHouse.gov, and other government websites.